After learning the basic golf rules in Part 1 about the golf course and equipment, it's time to learn about scoring and playing the ball.

 Bogey - if a player takes 1 shot above par to get the ball in the hole, he has "bogied" the hole.
 On a par 3 hole, if a player needs 4 strokes to sink the ball, he scores a bogey.
 If it takes him 5 strokes, he scores a "double bogey;" 6 strokes equals a "triple bogey," and so on.

-The ball must be played where it lies; it can’t be moved in any way to make it easier to hit.
-Players are not allowed to move tree limbs or anything that is fixed or growing, but they can move loose obstructions like leaves or twigs that have fallen.
+The ball must be played where it lies; it can't be moved in any way to make it easier to hit.
+Players are not allowed to move tree limbs or anything that's fixed or growing, but they can move loose obstructions like leaves or twigs that have fallen.

 Stroke - The ball must be hit with the head of the club; it can't be pushed or scooped.
 Players may not hit a moving ball.